software-mansion/live-compositor/docs/pages/deployment/configuration.md

 See `-loglevel` option in [FFmpeg documentation](https://ffmpeg.org/ffmpeg.html).

+### `LIVE_COMPOSITOR_TMP_PATH`

+A path to a directory in which temporary files will be stored.
+Uses the location provided by the OS if not set.

 ### `LIVE_COMPOSITOR_WEB_RENDERER_ENABLE`

 Enable web rendering capabilities.
 With this option disabled, you can not use [`WebView` components](../api/components/WebView) or register [`WebRenderer` instances](../api/renderers/web).